GSA/piv-guides/pages/locally-trusted-ocsp.md

       &mdash; This *should* be marked **critical.**
   > * The Subject Alternative Name *should* contain Domain Name Server (DNS) Name = OCSP Server DNS name.

-### Install OCSP Responder CA certificate  </CHECK THIS SECTION FOR EDITORIAL - DONE?/>
+### Install OCSP Responder CA certificate

-  1. Copy the new OCSP Responder certificate, as well as the issuing CA certificate (or chain), to the OCSP Responder server.
+  1. Copy the new OCSP Responder certificate, as well as the issuing CA certificate (or chain), to the OCSP Responder server.<!-- How? -->
-  2. If you have not already done so, install the issuing **CA Root certificate** in the **Computer Trust Root Certification Authorities store**.
+  2. If you have not yet done so, install the issuing **Root CA certificate** <!-- How?
+Below the term, "Root CA," is used.
+Keep terms the same as much as possible. -->in the **Computer Trust Root Certification Authorities store**.
-  3. Use the following command to accept the OCSP Responder certificate:
+  3. Use the following command to accept <!-- Is this a "paste" function?
+Step 1 says "copy."
+I find the 3-step sequence confusing.
+Can you add more info? -->the OCSP Responder certificate:

 	certreq -accept <ocsp_responder_certificate_filename>.cer

   > When successful, _certreq_ will exit and provide no feedback.

-> <i class="icon-info"></i>  An error message stating: *Certificate Request Processor:  A certificate chain could not be built to a trusted root authority.
-0x800b010a (-2146762486 CERT_E_CHAINING)* will indicate that the self-signed root (and intermediate CA certificates, if applicable) are not available or not in the correct certificate stores on the server.
-Ensure that the required CA certificates are imported into the correct **Computer account** stores. <!-- In Step 2 above, only *Computer* was italicized.
-Is this related? -->
+> <i class="icon-info"></i>  An error message stating: **_Certificate Request Processor:  A certificate chain could not be built to a trusted root authority.
+0x800b010a (-2146762486 CERT_E_CHAINING)_** will indicate that the self-signed root (and intermediate CA certificates, if applicable) are not available or not in the correct certificate stores on the server.
+Ensure that the required CA certificates are imported into the correct **Computer account** stores (i.e., certificate stores). <!-- Do you mean "certificate stores"?
+(Why are terms different?
+Best for user to keep them the same.)
+In Step 2 above, only *Computer* was italicized--related? -->

   4. To confirm that the certificate was properly imported, open the **Microsoft Management Console (MMC)** (i.e., **mmc.exe**), load the **Certificates snap-in**, and select the **Computer account** (i.e., stores). <!-- Correct?
 Can't tell what the step sequence is from the screen capture. -->
-  5. From the left-hand-side panel, under the **Console Root** folder, click on **Certificates (Local Computer)** and then click on the **Personal** folder.
+  5. From the left-hand panel, under the **Console Root** folder, click on **Certificates (Local Computer)** and then click on the **Personal** folder.
   6. Click on the **Certificates** folder.
 Then, expand the **Personal/Certificates** tree on the right-hand-side of the window.
-  7. Confirm that the newly accepted certificate is listed there.
+  7. Confirm that the newly accepted OCSP Responder certificate is listed there.

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-mmc.png)

-  8. Double-click on the certificate and confirm that it appears valid, lists *OCSP Signing* under _This certificate is intended for the following purpose(s)_, and indicates below that *You have a private key that corresponds to this certificate*.
+  8. Double-click on the certificate.
+Confirm that it is valid<!-- Valid requires what? -->; lists *OCSP Signing* under _This certificate is intended for the following purpose(s)_; and indicates that *You have a private key that corresponds to this certificate*.
   9. Close the certificate. <!-- How do you close it? -->

 ![Locate OCSP Responder Certificate in MMC](../img/local-ocsp-cfg-cert-key.png)